-Then there was a clanking of feet on the floor.
-A black suited guard cog was rounding the corner.
+Then there was a sound of feet clanking on the floor.
+A black-suited guard cog was rounding the corner.

 The toons jumped onto the walls, using their suction cups to hide in the shadows of the ceiling.
 Fortunately, the cog walked by without noticing them.
-Goopy took this opportunity to disable the security cameras and alarms.
+Goopy took this opportunity to access the security circuit and disable the cameras and alarms.

 "I cannot believe how much tech there is down here!
-There are lasers, cameras, heat sensors, motion sensors, and some technology that I've never even seen before..."
-Goopy whispered back.
-"But I think I've safely disabled most of it; I assume the cogs won't notice any difference."
+There are lasers, cameras, heat sensors, motion sensors, and some technology that I've never even seen before," Goopy whispered back.
+"But I think I've safely disabled most of it; I hope the cogs won't notice anything's wrong."

-They peeked inside one of the rooms and found what looked like some prototypes of a trolley that the cogs were inventing to practice fighting toons and get them free cogbucks.
+They peeked inside one of the rooms and found what looked like a prototype of a trolley that the cogs were inventing to practice fighting toons and get them free cogbucks.
 Unfortunately, they didn't have any time to waste looking at stuff, so they went further down the hallway.

 They saw a black-suited Backstabber guarding a door.
-Something important must've be in there they figured.
-Paddlewhip carefully pulled out an anvil and positioned it above the cog's pointy head.
+They figured something important must've been in there.
+Rocky carefully pulled out an anvil and positioned it above the cog's pointy head.
 The toons hoped it would stun the cog long enough for Goopy to disable it.

-They were so nervous that they could barely move, but Paddlewhip had to do it before the sweat dripped off his face.
+They were so nervous that they could barely move, but Rocky had to do it before the sweat dripped off his face.

-There was crunch and the toons dropped off the ceiling, going to work immediately.
+There was a crunch, and the toons dropped off the ceiling, going to work immediately.
 Goopy opened the cog's control panel and disabled it.
 Then the toons ran into the guarded room, dragging the disabled cog with them to hide it.

 Rocky slammed the door shut and locked it.
 The toons sighed, thinking they were finally safe.
 But something wasn't right.
 There was a mysterious light behind them in this room.
 All at once, they slowly revolved away from the door and saw what the cog had been guarding.
 It was a giant pencil hovering in a column of light.

-There were spotlights pointing at it, making it glimmer like diamond.
-It was the most amazing thing that they had ever seen.
+There were spotlights pointing at it, making it glimmer like a diamond.
+It was the most amazing thing they had ever seen.
 It mesmerized them.
 Harry stood closest to it.
 His face was glowing from the light.
-At first, he seemed hesitant, but then he reached his hand out towards the column of light without warning.
+It was as though he had seen this before and needed to have it.
+There was some hesitation, but then he reached his hand out toward the column of light without warning.

 Harry didn't listen.
 He pushed his hands into the light and seized the artifact.

 Time seemed to slow down.
 The alarm faded away into the background.
-Everything else was gone as the toons watched Harry unbelievingly.
-A hole quickly burned through his suit, he looked up at them with sad eyes, and lastly he gazed at Evina.
+Everything else was gone as the toons watched Harry in disbelief.
+A hole quickly burned through his suit, he looked up at them with sad eyes, and lastly, he gazed at Evina.
 Harry melted away before their eyes.